AdguardTeam/AdguardKnowledgeBase/01.general/16.adguard-translations/docs.en.md

 There are several things we'd like you to know before you start translating.
 It will not only save your time and effort, but also ensure that we are on the same page in terms of the meaning of the phrases being translated.

-1. Pay attention to glossary terms which are highlighted with a dotted line in a source phrase.
+1. Pay attention to glossary terms, which are highlighted with a dotted line in a source phrase.
 These are usually special words (like brand names) that should not be translated.

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/terms.png)

 You can suggest your translation for translatable terms in the [AdGuard Glossary](https://crowdin.com/project/adguard-glossary) project.

-2. The phrases on Crowdin can be accompanied by useful notes that make phrases easier to understand and translate.
+2. The phrases in Crowdin can be accompanied by useful notes that make phrases easier to understand and translate.
 You can find them in the "context" field of the source string box.

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/context-note.png)